ilinus247/MIT_portfolio/README.md

 Supervised classification using standard ML models

-Evaluation with accuracy and confusion matrices
+Evaluation with accuracy and confusion metrics from Kaggle